Fiddlestycks takes a highly unusual, ancient instrument - the Swedish Nyckelharpa - and creates a spine-tingling set of contemporary atmospheres.

 Shymmer - add layers of sul tasto (scratchy) tremolo

-The atmospheres are designed by layering different close-miked articulations together to create unique and immersive sonic tapestries.
+The atmospheres are designed by layering different close-miked articulations together to create immersive sonic tapestries.
 Perfect for adding a bit more movement and texture to ambient soundtracks.

-Watch the video above or listen below to our soundcloud playlist for examples of the instrument!
+Watch the video above or listen below to our soundcloud playlist for demos using the instrument!

 You can also watch a whistle-stop tour of the instrument on YouTube here.